 Mothers often push themselves extensively to ensure that they are producing enough milk for their newborns.
 But what they miss out on is that they’re supposed to keep themselves calm and relaxed to be able to feed their babies.
 So, if you find yourself in a position where you’re trying to balance breastfeeding and pumping, here are some tips to help you with this.

-First thing’s first, you will need to learn how to keep yourself relaxed when you’re trying to breastfeed and pump for your child.
+First, you will need to learn how to keep yourself relaxed when trying to breastfeed and pump for your child.
 The more you worry about feeding time, the more you will find yourself stressing about not producing enough milk.
 So, instead of taking up excessive amounts of stress, you should relax throughout the process and bond with your baby.

-One thing that will surely help keep your milk supply going is ensuring you have enough fluids in your system, to begin with!
+To keep your milk supply going, make sure you have enough fluids in your system!
 You do not want to dehydrate yourself while you are breastfeeding.
 Doing so might result in less supply of your breastmilk, therefore, adding to your stress levels.
-Keep water, milk, and juices ready for consumption and make sure to avoid or limit caffeine as that adds to the dehydration.
+Keep water, milk, and juices ready for consumption and avoid or limit caffeine as that adds to the dehydration.

 When you’re feeding your baby breastmilk, try to avoid giving them formula feeding.
 This might disrupt your entire process of ensuring your baby drinks breastmilk.
 Once they start on formula, there is a higher chance of them rejecting the breastmilk.
 So, make sure that you limit formula feeding to only when it is entirely necessary.

 TAKE CARE OF YOURSELF

 Last but not least, you should make sure to take care of yourself throughout the process.
 Not focusing on yourself will cause you to overwork and be stressed in every situation.
 Avoid putting yourself in this situation.
 Take out time for yourself so that you can help ensure you’re able to feed your baby effectively.